I'll Keep You Satisfied

 "I'll Keep You Satisfied" is a song written primarily by Paul McCartney and credited to the Lennon-McCartney partnership.

 It was released as a single by Billy J. Kramer with the Dakotas on 1 November 1963, and released on Kramer's album Little Children.
 It reached number 4 and spent 13 weeks in the UK charts, kept off the top spot by the Beatles' "She Loves You" (another Lennon–McCartney composition) and "You'll Never Walk Alone".
-The song hit #30 in the 1964 US charts.
+The song hit #30 in the US charts in 1964.

 Recording

 The song was recorded on 14 October 1963 at Abbey Road Studios.
 Lennon was present at the recording.